 Other legal requirements - currently apply Future UK legal requirements The following requirements currently apply to large private companies in the UK - in addition, and often complementary with, the Walker Guidelines.
 The following areas are being consulted on by the UK government Modern Slavery Act 2015 and regulators.
-With the exception of TCFD, the implementation dates are to Gender Pay Gap Information Regulations 2017 be confirmed and further detail on the Reporting on section 172 and engagement with employees, suppliers, proposals is included below. customers and others Task force on climate-related for a side disclosure (TOED) for large Corporate governance arrangements reporting financial disclosures (TCFD) for large private companies Streamlined energy and carbon reporting Sustainability Disclosure Tax strategy reporting Requirements regime (SDR) and UK Payment practices and performance green taxonomy Although the exact thresholds vary, many requirements will likely cover the companies included in the Walker Guidelines.
-The placement of the disclosures vary - some are in financial statements, others are on the company's website (or both).
-BEIS consultation on corporate governance, reporting and audit reform Further detail can be found in a BVCA member briefing from May 2019.
-Expectations and reporting on diversity on boards also continues to grow.
+With the exception of TCFD, the implementation dates are to Gender Pay Gap Information Regulations 2017 be confirmed and further detail on the Reporting on section 172 and engagement with employees, suppliers, customers and others proposals is included below.
+Corporate governance arrangements reporting Task force on climate-related financial disclosures (TCFD) for other Streamlined energy and carbon reporting entities Tax strategy reporting Sustainability Disclosure Payment practices and performance Requirements regime (SDR) and UK Task force on climate-related financial disclosures (TCFD) green taxonomy Although the exact thresholds vary, many requirements will likely cover the companies included in the Walker Guidelines.
+The placement of the disclosures UK Sustainability Disclosure Standards (UK SDS) vary - some are in financial statements, others are on the company's website (or both).
+Expectations and reporting on diversity Further detail can be found in a BVCA member briefing from November 2023. on boards also continues to grow.